William Francis Chalkley

 Pre War

+William volunteered in October 1915, so after his father.
 Prior to joining the army, he worked for the Hitchin Electric Lighting Company.
-Born and resident in Hitchin, he volunteered in October 1915 in Bedford.

 Wartime Service

-William was allocated Regimental Number 15606.
-The CWGC shows it as ‘25606’.
+William was allocated Regimental Number as 25606.
 He was sent to the Western Front in December 1916 and fought on the Somme.
 He was killed in action at Arras.

-According to ‘Soldiers died’ database he was in the 6th Bedfords but the National Roll states that he was in the 4th Bedfords.
+According to ‘Soldiers died’ database he was in the 6th Bedfords but the National Roll states that he was in the 4th Bedfords, however as the information was often supplied by the man’s family it is not always reliable.
 He was killed by shrapnel.

 It is difficult to know which version is correct as the two Battalions were in the same area.
 The 4th Battalion attacked and captured Gavrelle on the 23rd but was counterattacked and severely shelled on the 24th and drove the enemy off.
 It was relieved on the 25th.